Killer Constable: Plot

-Later, the constables are attacked by a mysterious group of armed men that do not appear to belong to the group of robbers.
-They are rescued after the unexpected return of Leng's brother, who is later killed.
-Leng, wounded and exhausted, finds himself shelter unknowingly in the residence of the head bandit Fang.
-He is welcomed by his blind daughter who tends to his wounds.
-Later when her father returns, the two men hide their conflict and pretend to be friends.
+Later, the constables are attacked by gang leader Fang Feng-Jia and the remaining bandits.

+Thanks to the unexpected return of Leng's brother, Leng survives and is carried unconsciously on horseback to the residence of Fang.
+There he is welcomed by the bandit's blind daughter, Xiao Lan, who tends to his wounds.
+Later when Fang returns, the two men hide their conflict for Xiao Lan and pretend to be friends.

+After leaving Fang's home, Fang is wounded by Leng, but he still manages to escape to his hideout.
+When Leng finds Fang, they are both attacked by a mysterious group of armed men that do not appear to belong to the group of robbers.

-After leaving Fang's home, Fang is wounded by Leng and they find themselves trapped by their mysterious pursuers.
-Fang, dying from the wounds inflicted by Leng, then offers to sacrifice his life in order to let the constable escape.
+Fang, dying from the wounds inflicted by Leng, reveals it was Lord Liu that had sent his troops after them and that he in fact arranged for the gold to be stolen.
+He choose Leng to hunt down the robbers, knowing he would not spare their lives, and in this way hide all evidence.
+Fang then offers to sacrifice his life in order to let the constable escape.
 However, this is on the condition that Leng promises to take care of his blind daughter.

-Before his death, the gang leader reveals it was Master Lu that had send his troops after them and that he in fact arranged for the gold to be stolen, to mask his own embezzlement.
-He choose Leng to hunt down the robbers, knowing he would not spare their lives, and in this way hide all evidence.
-A grief-stricken and betrayed Leng seeks vengeance, murders Master Lu, but dies by one of his trap mechanisms.
-We are left with the daughter of gang leader Fang waiting in vain for the men to return.
+Leng survives the attack and soon discovers his brother was killed by Lord Liu's troops.
+A grief-stricken and betrayed Leng seeks vengeance.
+He succeeds in murdering Lord Liu, but not before he activates a trap mechanism that kills Leng.
+We are left with the daughter of gang leader Fang waiting in vain for either her father, or Leng, to return.